patrickmmartin/pith-writings/eight_rooty_pieces/article.md

 This still works (on Intel), and there is also a good write-up of how this works [inverse_sqrt].
 Note there are other values for the magic value than 0x5f375a86 - which oddly get more search hits in Google(?!!).

-The original code, sadly has comments and ```#ifdef``` rendering it unsuitable for printing in a family oriented programming publication, so here is modified version from [SO_chris_lomont].
+The original code, sadly has comments and ```#ifdef``` rendering it unsuitable for printing in a family oriented programming publication, so here is modified version from Stack Overflow [SO_chris_lomont].

 ``` C++
 float my_sqrt_homage_to_carmack(float x) {